 It actually feels fairly ridiculous to me that I’m now writing this article, as productivity is something I’ve struggled with so much over the years.
 Getting to the evening knowing I’d worked hard all day but feeling like I’d accomplished nothing… Spending my days deciding spur of the moment on random activities when I noticed them or they became urgent… Doing tasks that appealed to me but probably didn’t really need doing (HELLO twiddling with my website / choosing new ribbon for packaging / trying out the millionth new preset)… Repeatedly distracted, jumping from one task to another with no real focus… In a nutshell, constantly busy, but rarely feeling I’d achieved what I actually needed to.

-From chatting to other photographers through mentoring and in my Facebook group for photographers, I know productivity is an area lots of you struggle with too, so I wanted to share my top 10 productivity tips that have made a massive difference to me and how much I get done each day 🙂
+From chatting to other photographers in The Shutterhood, I know productivity is an area lots of you struggle with too, so I wanted to share my top 10 productivity tips that have made a massive difference to me and how much I get done each day 🙂

 1. MULTI-TASKING IS NOT A VIRTUE